-The Report Card measures five water quality indicators: dissolved oxygen, water clarity, chlorophyll a, and a nutrient score combining total nitrogen and total phosphorus.
+The Report Card measures four water quality indicators: dissolved oxygen, water clarity, chlorophyll a, and dissolved organic carbon.
 Together these indicators show us how hospitable the Sound estuary is to marine life.

-In addition to a biennial printed report, the EcoReportCard website provides public access to all the data in the Report Cards, with tools to view trends over time and to take a deeper dive into each region and each water quality indicator.
+A new Report Card was released on September 24, 2018.
+In addition to the biennial printed report, the EcoReportCard website provides public access to all the data in the Report Cards, with tools to view trends over time and to take a deeper dive into each region and each water quality indicator.

 Keeping Up the Momentum

 The biggest overall problem impacting the health of Long Island Sound is high levels of nitrogen and other nutrients, which contribute to dead zones, algae blooms, and marsh damage.
 Progress has been made in reducing nitrogen, especially from wastewater treatment plants—but further reductions are needed!
 Learn more about our nitrogen effort.